-The Panel may seek clarification from the requester if necessary.
+The Panel may seek clarification from the requester through ICANN staff if necessary.
 A more detailed review is likely not to be necessary for a string that fully complies with the string requirements referenced in Module 3.
 However, the string review process provides an additional safeguard if unanticipated security or stability issues arise concerning a requested IDN ccTLD string.

-If the Panel determines that the requested string does not comply with relevant standards or creates a condition that may adversely affect the throughput, response time, consistency or coherence of responses to Internet servers or end systems, then the findings will be communicated to ICANN staff and from ICANN Staff to the requester.
+If the Panel determines that the requested string does not comply with relevant standards or creates a condition that may adversely affect the throughput, response time, consistency or coherence of responses to Internet servers or end systems, then the findings will be communicated to ICANN staff and from ICANN to the requester.

-The request for an IDN ccTLD cannot proceed through the Fast Track Process if the Panel identifies that a requested string raises significant security and stability issues.
+The request for an IDN ccTLD cannot proceed through the Fast Track Process if, as part of the the technical review process, the Panel identifies that a requested string raises significant security and stability issues.